survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

   module: {
     rules: [
       {
-        // Match files against RegExp
+        // Match files against RegExp.
+This accepts
+        // a function too.
         test: /\.js$/,

         // Restrict matching to a directory.
 This
         // also accepts an array of paths.
+        //
         // Although optional, I prefer to set this for
         // JavaScript source as it helps with
         // performance and keeps the configuration cleaner.
+        //
+        // This accepts an array or a function too.
+The
+        // same applies to `exclude` as well.
         include: path.join(__dirname, 'app'),

+        /*
+        exclude(path) {
+          // You can perform more complicated checks
+          // through functions if you want.
+          return path.match(/node_modules/);
+        },
+        */

-        // Apply loaders against it.
+        // Apply loaders the matched files.
 These need to
         // be installed separately.
 In this case our
         // project would need *babel-loader*.
 This
-        // accepts an array of loaders as well.
+        // accepts an array of loaders as well and
+        // more forms are possible as discussed below.
         use: 'babel-loader',
       },
     ],